 Myopia is a refractive error caused by an elongated eyeball and too much curvature in the cornea.
 Any light that enters the eye isn’t focused correctly and lands in front of the retina.
 Myopia will generally start during childhood and worsens through the teenage years until it stabilizes in early adulthood.
 It's typically caused by genetics, but there are other causes, such as too much screen time.

 It's always best to have a comprehensive eye exam to determine the exact cause of your symptoms.
 However, some common signs of myopia include:

 Children with myopia will also display some of the common signs below:

 Vision issues can contribute how children learn in school.
 Due to the condition, they may become frustrated and show disinterest in school.
 Controlling myopia is important to prevent any learning delays in children.

 Myopia is treatable and there are various treatments to help with correction.
 Many patients use glasses and contacts to help them seem more clearly.
-Another option for myopia control in children and young adults is orthokeratology, also known as Ortho-K. These are specially designed lenses that are worn as you sleep to reshape the cornea gently.
-The treatment is also known to help slow the progression of myopia.
 There are also other options, such as multifocal contact lenses or atropine eye drops.
 These methods may not completely cure myopia, but can help prevent severe nearsightedness that can occur later in life.

 Contact us for Treatment Today

-At Family Eye Clinic in Sherwood, AR, we are dedicated to our helping our patients and improving their eye health.
+At Family Eye Clinic in Sherwood, North Little Rock, or Little Rock, AR, we are dedicated to our helping our patients and improving their eye health.
 If you are interested in learning more about myopia and the treatments we offer, contact our office today.
 We would be happy to set you up with an appointment with one of our eye doctors and look to helping you see more clearly!